pharmbio/pachyderm-gpu/bootstrap/README.md

 > **NOTE:** The private key can be found under the `.vagrant` directory, which is located at the same directory as the Vagrantfile.
 It is recommended to move it to your ssh directory `~/.ssh/.` Make sure you add it to the key chain.

-Once you have created the tunnel, execute:
+Once you have created the tunnel, execute the following command in the Vagrant guest host:

 ```bash
 > sudo kubectl proxy